Will-Consagra/NeuroPMD/README.md

 # Running Simulations

-To run the simulation in Section 5.1 of the paper, run:
+To run the simulation in Section 5.1 of the paper, using the `concon_ax` environment run:

 For T2